thectogeneral/mini-projects/README.md

-## The is a repository for all mini project and script
+## The is a repository for all my mini projects and scripts

 - [JSON to CSV Pipeline Using Streams](./src/json-to-csv.js)